Mr-Destructive/anonymous-chatgpt/README.md

 # Anonymous ChatGPT Client

+> THIS PACKAGE/REPOSITORY IS NO LONGER MAINTAINED AS ITS CORE FUNCTIONALITY IS BLOCKED FROM OPENAI API (CAN'T BYPASS THE SECURITY CHECKS AND AUTHENTICATION WITHOUT CAPTCHA)

 - Access basic ChatGPT model without authentication

 OpenAI recently made the ChatGPT model accessible anonymously.
 You can access it without authentication.